Crypt0knights/Slytheron-The_Snake_Game/README.md

 3. Snake Game Without Graphics Library https://goo.gl/os8tTu (not for linux)

 4.To Load an image to openGL:https://youtu.be/J1QWE5ntyhw

+5. Reading 2d Textures from  Bitmap Images : https://www.youtube.com/watch?v=y9x91ugy_P0

 # Steps to initialise and start the project-